 The most important aspect of great customer service is to remember that every patient has a story.
 Many times that story includes painful or frightening aspects.
 This is the foundation of empathy.
 Remember that your patient comes to the encounter today with a story that is unique.
 Simply knowing that our patients, and all of us, have emotional issues that shape our everyday interactions will help us develop empathy.
+This is part of our mission of caring.
 We will devote an entire session to the topic of empathy.

 Greet, Smile, Be Present

 These three simple practices can drastically change a patient's impression of you and of our clinics.
 Remember our mission statement says we are focused on the patient.
 This is how we do that.

 - Greet every patient.
 Say, "Good morning.
 Welcome to Vanderbilt Health Clinic."
 This is a basic courtesy, and patients feel the slight when it is not offered.